altincampbell121690/myRecipe/README.md

 ## Overview
 ### Description
-Recommends recipes based on what you have in your kitchen SPOONACULAR was used in this application https://spoonacular.com/food-api
+Recommends recipes based on what you have in your kitchen <br>
+SPOONACULAR was used in this application <br>
+https://spoonacular.com/food-api

 ### App Evaluation